 "The index h, defined as the number of papers with citation number greater than or equal to h, is a useful index to characterise the scientific output of a researcher".
-An index to quantify an individual's scientific research output
+(Hirsch, 2005)

 The example below is an Author Citation h-Index from Scopus, where the author has 21 documents that have been cited at least 21 times by other researchers.

 Always consider metrics in the context of your discipline.
 Citation patterns vary in different disciplines and metrics should never be used as the only measure.

 Create a unique Researcher Profile if you find it difficult to locate your publications; if other authors share your name and initials; if there are mistakes or inconsistent use of your name and initials in the database records; if your publications are associated with multiple institutions.

 An author's engagement and impact can be observed in the influence their research has in industry, government policy change or in other benefits to society.

 The UK Economic and Social Research Council have a range of guides and tool kits for researchers planning their Engagement, Impact and Collaboration